emmercm/www/src/blog/what-is-a-docker-digest.md

 60f560e52264ed1cb7829a0d59b1ee7740d7580e0eb293aca2d722136edb1e24
 ```

+Note how the computed hash matches the image identifier.

+Just like with the manifest list digest above, this platform-specific digest is also a sort of "[merkle tree](https://en.wikipedia.org/wiki/Merkle_tree)" - this time the child hashes are layer digests.

 You shouldn't use platform-specific digests in your Dockerfiles as they're less portable, you should stick with the manifest list digest:

 ```dockerfile